AleksandrKostinJava/JavaLevel1/README.md

 # It is a place where I learn Java.
-Aleksand Kostin, GeekBrains University Student
+Aleksandr Kostin, GeekBrains University Student